thingsboard/thingsboard.github.io/_includes/docs/user-guide/tbel.md

 **Note**:
 <br>
 The encodeURI() function:
-- The encodeURI() function escapes characters by UTF-8 code units, with each octet encoded in the format ***%XX***, left-padded with 0 if necessary.
-Because lone surrogates in UTF-16 do not encode any valid Unicode character.
+- The encodeURI() function escapes characters as UTF-8 code units, with each octet encoded in the format %XX, left-padded with 0 if necessary.
+Lone surrogates in UTF-16 do not represent valid Unicode characters.
-- The Tbel library uses most of the standard JavaScript methods from the [encodeURI()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/encodeURI).
+- The Tbel library includes most standard JavaScript methods, such as [encodeURI()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/encodeURI).
 {% endcapture %}
 {% include templates/info-banner.md content=difference %}